brianp702/login-help/README.md

 # LoginHelp
 Login help for users that forgot their credentials.
 Coded by Brian Payne during his employment at Shift4 Payments.
+This is one of the few publicly visible web sites that I (Brian) worked on at Shift4.
+Most of my work was confidential and secured behind logins and within web services.

 Open https://s706.dollarsonthenet.net/ and click the link "Login Help"